jonasschneider/momentum/README.md

 -----------
 This project is in development.
 Since one of the main goals of SPDY is to improve loading times, performance is considered vital for Momentum.
-I performed somed totally unscientific performance tests.
+I performed some totally unscientific performance tests.
 The app in question is located in `examples/lots_of_images.ru`.
 It displays a bare-bones HTML page, which in turn loads 100 thumbnail-sized JPEG images from the server.

 Loading times were measured using the Chrome DOM inspector, reading the time of the DOMContentLoaded event,